Rotational component spaces for infinite-type translation surfaces: Examples

 \item We now want to turn the surface with the star decoration into a surface with a good cellulation.
 For every branch, consider a rectangle as in \autoref{fig:neighbored_squares_glued}, rotate it so that the former vertical sides are parallel to the branch and glue these sides to the sides of the branch.
 This rectangle consists of $2^n + 1$ squares of side length $2^{-n}$, with the tops and bottoms of the squares glued crosswise, except for the middle square where top and bottom are identified.

 Now the metric completion of the resulting surface is compact if the star decoration is performed on a compact surface.
-This is because any $\epsilon$-neighborhood of the center of the star must contain all but finitely many branches and the rectangles glued to them.
+This is because any $\epsilon$--neighborhood of the center of the star must contain all but finitely many branches and the rectangles glued to them.
 Let $S$ be the union of all the branches of the star.
 By construction, $S$ is a good cellulation.

-As in the previous case, we have exactly one singularity $\sigma$ as all tips of the branches are identified with the center as well as the vertices of the rectangles. \end{enumerate} \end{exa}
+As in the previous case, we have exactly one singularity $\sigma$ as all tips of the branches are identified with the center as well as the vertices of the squares in the additional rectangles. \end{enumerate} \end{exa}

 Whereas for the star decoration without additional cylinders, the space of rotational components is very complicated to describe, it is more feasible for the star decoration with additional cylinders.
 In fact, the space of rotational components is more handsome than the construction suggests.